Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 Encoders will *not* work in the simulator.

-- `talon.configSelectedFeedbackSensor(ctre.FeedbackDevice.QuadEncoder)`: Required before using encoders.
+- `talon.configSelectedFeedbackSensor(ctre.FeedbackDevice.QuadEncoder, 0, 0)`: Required before using encoders.
 Tells the talon what type of encoder to check for.
 - `talon.getSelectedSensorPosition(0)`: Get the position of the encoder.
 - `talon.getSelectedSensorVelocity(0)`: Get the velocity of the encoder, in ticks per 100ms.